Vivek-Alpha06/Plexa/docs/PILOT.md

   sponsorship that gets discovered reads as fabrication.

 **Don't:**
-- Generate keypairs yourself and call them users. `scripts/seed-activity.mjs` is for testnet demonstration only — it must never be pointed at mainnet.
 - Fund everyone in one transaction batch.
 - Have one person operate multiple wallets "to fill a group."